 PLC Software – Helpful features to look for

 One of the biggest factors in any PLC buying decision is the capability of the programming software.
 How easy is it to use?
 What does it offer?
 PLC hardware is only half of the equation, and who wants to buy a controller only to find out the software is lacking the basics?
 Been there, done that!
-So what should you expect or want in a PLC programming software?
+So what should you expect or want in PLC software?

 Since each user has his/her own needs and preferences when programming a PLC, that’s a hard question to answer.
 However, at a minimum PLC software should offer the following: